Sarah-El/code-quiz/README.md

 # Code Quiz

 ## Description
 An online JavaScript code quiz for web developer students.
+For each wrong answer, user looses 10 seconds of time.
+The final remailing time is the users score.

 ## User Story
 AS A coding boot camp student